ROCm-LS/hipCIM/docs/installation/installation.rst

 Getting started
 ****************

-Here is a sample program and its expected output to help you get started.
+Here is a sample Python code and its expected output to help you get started.

 - Sample code: